s1997himanshu/himanshu/README.md

    Internet of Things (IoT)
    ML and DL Models

-#Looking to collaborate to people so we can work together on SOTA technics.
+#Looking to collaborate to people so we can work together on SOTA technologies.